Audio Overview (generated using NotebookLM)

 LEGO-H Framework Overview.
 LEGO-H equips humanoid robots with adaptive hiking skills by integrating navigation and locomotion in a unified, end-to-end learning framework (b).
 To foster the versatility of motor skills, we train the unified policy via privileged learning from oracle policy (a).

-What's TC-ViTs?
+What's TC-ViT?

-TC-ViTs' Details.
+TC-ViT' Details.
 Three key components: (a) a goal-orientated temporal transformer encoder for robots cognizing surroundings with the final goal; (b) a dual process on the current depth frame for integrating spatially precise information to reflect the current state; (c) a recurrent goal adaptation mechanism that integrates visual awareness, goal information, and proprioception.

-What's Hierarchical Loss Metric Set?
+What's Hierarchical Latent Matching Loss Metric?

 HLM' Details.
 HLM promotes the student robots to learn inter-joint dependencies and structural consistencies that align closely with the robot’s physical mechanism, rather than motion prior from human data.